SiEPIC/SiEPIC_EBeam_PDK/README.md

 - Package for KLayout, klayout.de (developed on KLayout version 0.24.3, OSX)
 - Instruction on design, layout, fabrication, test, data analysis for silicon photonics provided in the edX course: <a href="http://edx.org/course/silicon-photonics-design-fabrication-ubcx-phot1x">Silicon Photonics Design, Fabrication and Data Analysis</a> and textbook <a href="http://www.cambridge.org/ca/academic/subjects/engineering/electronic-optoelectronic-devices-and-nanotechnology/silicon-photonics-design-devices-systems">Silicon Photonics Design: From Devices to Systems</a> by Lukas Chrostowski and Michael Hochberg.
 - Fabrication runs via Electron Beam Lithography are available, including <a href="https://www.linkedin.com/pulse/openebl-fabrication-test-passive-silicon-photonic-lukas-chrostowski">openEBL</a> fabrication.

 ##Objectives:
  - Use an open-source layout tool (KLayout) to implement a sophisticated layout design environment for silicon photonics
  - Support for both GUI and script-based layout, or combinations of both.
  - KLayout-INTERCONNECT integration offers a layout-first design methodology.
 Inspired by Layout Versus Schematic tools, this PDK includes netlist extraction routines to generate a schematic from the layout.
 This allows the user to directly simulate from the layout, without needing to create the schematic first.
 This approach is possibly more appealing to photonics designers who are accustomed to designing physical layouts, rather than schematics.
 A library of components (layout and compact models) is included in the Process Design Kit, specifically for silicon photonics fabrication via Electron Beam Lithography.
  - Whereas a typical schematic-driven design flow includes a schematic, circuit simulation, layout, and verification (see Chapter 10 of the <a href="http://www.cambridge.org/ca/academic/subjects/engineering/electronic-optoelectronic-devices-and-nanotechnology/silicon-photonics-design-devices-systems">textbook</a>), the approach taken here is <b>Layout-driven</b>, followed by verification, then a schematic (via a netlist extraction) and simulations.
+ - Read more details in our two SPIE papers: <a href="http://mina.ubc.ca/ref_design-and-simulation-sili">Design and simulation of silicon photonic schematics and layouts</a> and <a href="http://mina.ubc.ca/ref_schematic-driven-silicon-p">Schematic Driven Silicon Photonics Design</a>.

 [![Demo video](http://img.youtube.com/vi/FRmkGjVUIH4/0.jpg)](http://www.youtube.com/watch?v=FRmkGjVUIH4)
 [![Lumerical INTERCONNECT simulations](http://img.youtube.com/vi/1bVO4bpiO58/0.jpg)](http://www.youtube.com/watch?v=1bVO4bpiO58)